Pasadena City College to UC Berkeley

 What GPA do I need to transfer from Pasadena City College to UC Berkeley?

-Does UC Berkeley have a TAG program for Pasadena City College students?
+Does UC Berkeley participate in TAG for Pasadena City College nursing students?

-Which science courses should I take at Pasadena City College before transferring to UC Berkeley for pre-nursing?
+What science courses should I take at Pasadena City College to prepare for nursing?

 Explore More